Astronomy in the medieval Islamic world: Astrolabes

 Brass astrolabes were an invention of Late Antiquity.
 The first Islamic astronomer reported as having built an astrolabe is Muhammad al-Fazari (late 8th century).
 Astrolabes were popular in the Islamic world during the "Golden Age", chiefly as an aid to finding the qibla.
 The earliest known example is dated to 927/8 (AH 315).

-The device was incredibly useful, and sometime during the 10th century it was brought to Europe from the Muslim world, where it inspired Latin scholars to take up a vested interest in both math and astronomy.
-Despite how much we know much about the tool, many of the functions of the device have become lost to history.
-Although it is true that there are many surviving instruction manuals, historians have come to the conclusion that there are more functions of specialized astrolabes that we do not know of.
-One example of this is an astrolabe created by Nasir al-Din al-Tusi in Aleppo in the year 1328/29 C.E.
-This particular astrolabe was special and is hailed by historians as the "most sophisticated astrolabe ever made", being known to have five distinct universal uses.
+The device was incredibly useful, and sometime during the 10th century it was brought to Europe from the Muslim world, where it inspired Latin scholars to take up an interest in both math and astronomy.

-The largest function of the astrolabe is it serves as a portable model of space that can calculate the approximate location of any heavenly body found within the solar system at any point in time, provided the latitude of the observer is accounted for.
+The largest function of the astrolabe is it serves as a portable model of space that can calculate the approximate location of any heavenly body found within the Solar System at any point in time, provided the latitude of the observer is accounted for.
 In order to adjust for latitude, astrolabes often had a second plate on top of the first, which the user could swap out to account for their correct latitude.
 One of the most useful features of the device is that the projection created allows users to calculate and solve mathematical problems graphically which could otherwise be done only by using complex spherical trigonometry, allowing for earlier access to great mathematical feats.
 In addition to this, use of the astrolabe allowed for ships at sea to calculate their position given that the device is fixed upon a star with a known altitude.
 Standard astrolabes performed poorly on the ocean, as bumpy waters and aggressive winds made use difficult, so a new iteration of the device, known as a Mariner's astrolabe, was developed to counteract the difficult conditions of the sea.